simgrid/simgrid/docs/source/intro_concepts.rst

 interaction with SimGrid is done by writing programs with the exposed functions to build your own simulator.

-SimGrid offers many features, many options and many possibilities.
-The documentation aims at smoothing the learning curve.
-But nothing's perfect, and this documentation is really no exception here.
-Please help us improving it by reporting any issue that you see and proposing the content that is still missing.

-SimGrid is a Free Software distributed under the LGPL licence.
-You are thus welcome to use it as you wish, or even to modify and distribute your version (as long as your version is as free as ours).
+SimGrid is a Free Software distributed under the LGPL license.
+You are thus welcome to use it as you wish, or even to modify and distribute your version (provided that your version is as free as ours).
 It also means that SimGrid is developed by a vivid community of users and developers.
 We hope that you will come and join us!